ibmresilient/resilient-community-apps/fn_zia/README.md

 ---
 ## Function - ZIA: Get Allowlist
 Gets a list of allow-listed URLs.
-See following for URL guidelines https://help.zscaler.com/zia/url-format-guidelines.
+See the following URL guidelines: https://help.zscaler.com/zia/url-format-guidelines.

  ![screenshot: fn-zia-get-allowlist ](./doc/screenshots/fn-zia-get-allowlist.png)

 The function provides the following functionality.

 * Query ZIA for information on the main allow list.
-* The result can be filtered by url values using regular expressions.
+* The result can be filtered by URL values using regular expressions.
 * A data table is updated.
 * A note is added to the IBM SOAR incident with the status of the query.
-* If the url count are > 50 the raw JSON is included in the note, the data table will not be updated.
+* If the URL count is > 50, the raw JSON is included in the note and the data table is not updated.

-An Example workflow that uses this IBM SOAR function is `Get Allowlist`.
+An example workflow that uses this IBM SOAR function is `Get Allowlist`.

 The workflow is initiated by the manual incident rule `Get Allowlist`.